browserengineering/book/book/accessibility.md

 ::: {.further}

-The browser should really not be changing colors on unsuspecting pages;
-that could have terrible accessibility outcomes!
+The browser really should  not be changing colors on unsuspecting pages; that could have terrible readability outcomes if the page's theme conflicted!
 Instead web pages [indicate support][dark-mode-post] for dark mode using the `color-scheme` [`meta` tag][meta-tag] or [CSS property][css-prop].
+Browsers use the presence of the meta tag to determine whether it's safe to apply dark mode.
 Before `color-scheme` was standardized, web pages could in principle offer alternative color schemes using [alternative style sheets][alt-style], but few browsers supported it (of the major ones, only Firefox) and it wasn't commonly used.

 [meta-tag]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name
 [css-prop]: https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme